Janice-cloud/quiz/README.md

 Having issues the Go Back Function and Timer functions.

 ## Resolved.
-- resolved issues of having displaying each element in order of events.
+Displaying each element in order of events.